Archive for category Architecture

 ...

-private IList<IRule> _transitionRules = new List<IRule>();
+private IList _transitionRules = new List();

-public virtual IList<IRule> TransitionRules
+public virtual IList TransitionRules

 {